Titantek/ada-outlier-datastory/content.md

    <div class="Doc_crazy">
       <div class="message">
         Come with me, we still have a lot to discover!
-I think it's time for a small trip in the future...
+I think it's time for a small trip to the future...
       </div>
       <div class="icon"></div>
    </div>